dhansel/Altair8800-IOBus/04-disk-controller/README.md

 In general belt-driven disk drives will have problems whereas direct-drive drives should be fine.
 That said I have used soft-sectored disks on the belt-driven SA-800 and it worked for the most part (with occasional read errors).
-I wouldn't trust the disks with any important data but for demos it works fine.
+Hard-sectored disks in the SA-800 and soft-sectored disks the Teac 55-GFR work without problems.

 The 4 DIP switches on the card have the following functions: